Isfand/GLFWProgram/README.md

 git submodule add https://github.com/glfw/glfw.git external/glfw // Adds git sub directory into existing project. last part just means create a folder called external and another folder inside called glfw.
-This is done so you can add multiple sub directorys in one folder instead of many. git add -f <FileName> 											 // Adds the specific file or directory/folder git commit -am "Updated description"							 // Updates everything
+This is done so you can add multiple sub directorys in one folder instead of many. git add -f <FileName> 											 // Adds the specific file or directory/folder git commit -am "Updated description"							 // Updates everything git submodule update --init --recursive                          // Grabs the sub module on a new clone